kavya-chopra/individual-project/README.md

 To connect local Excel to given add-in:
 - Open Excel and shortcut Alt+T+I
-- Browse for relevant xll file in Excel directory (Excel-AddIn.xll)
+- Browse for relevant xll file in Excel/bin/Debug directory (Excel-AddIn.xll)
 - Choose add-in file and click "Okay"

 To use AddIn in Excel: